mearashadowfax/ScrewFast/README.md

 </a>
 <h3 align="center">Landingpage & Docs</h3>
 <p align="center">
-Welcome to our website repo!
+Welcome to our website & docs repo!
 <br/>
 <br/>
-<a href="https://spryker-community.github.io/docs"><strong>Explore the docs »</strong></a>
+<a href="https://spryker-community.github.io/guides/intro/"><strong>Explore the docs »</strong></a>
 <br/>
 <br/>
-<a href="#">Report Bug</a>
-<a href="#">Request Feature</a>
+<a href="https://github.com/spryker-community/spryker-community.github.io/issues">Report an issue</a>
 </p>
 </div>

- ## About The Project
+ ## Background:

 ### Challenge
-We're creating an number of evergreen "community docs":
+At CommerceQuest, we're creating an increasing number of evergreen "community docs", e.g.:
-- Hackathon/meetup blueprint
+- Hackathon/meetup blueprint;
-- Guides on how to contribute to Open Platform (Spryker/Propel/Oryx)
+- Guides on how to contribute to our Open Platform (Spryker/Propel/Oryx);
-- Community Ranks (individual/company)
+- Community Ranks (individual/company);
+- Overview of community extensions;
-- (historical) hackathon projects/logs.
+- (historical) hackathon projects/logs;
 - etc …

-These docs don't really fit the CQ forum format, neither do they fit in other Spryker web properties (OR we can't integrate these in short term because those other properties are currently being reworked).
+These docs don't really fit the [CQ forum format](https://commercequest.space/discussions), neither do these articles fit on other Spryker web properties
+(OR we can't integrate these in short term because those other properties are currently being reworked).

-So we needed a (at minimum temporary) solution.
+So we needed an (at minimum temporary) solution.

 ### Solution

-- Create a new community website/landingpage that can host our (non-software) community docs.
+Create a new community website/landingpage that can host our (non Spryker/Propel/Oryx software related) community docs.

+Prerequisites:
-- Free & easy to host (e.g. Github)
+- Free & easy to host (e.g. Github);
-- Easy to contribute to for Devs and Non-Devs (Markdown)
+- Easy to contribute to for Devs and Non-Devs (e.g. Markdown);
-- Fast (SSG/ Flat file)
+- Fast (SSG/ Flat file);
-- CommerceQuest brand
+- CommerceQuest branded;
+- Avoid confusion with other Spryker/Propel/Oryx websites;
-- Some decent template available to get up-and running quickly
+- Some decent template available to get up-and running quickly.

-So at our Turbine x Spryker hackathon in May 2024, this repo was created 😊
+So at our Turbine x Spryker hackathon in May 2024, this repo was created to make this happen 😊

  ### Built With

 - [Astro](https://astro.build)
 - [ScrewFast Monolingual template](https://github.com/mearashadowfax/ScrewFast/tree/monolingual-site)
+- Turbine's Hamburgers 🍔 & Club-Mate 🧃

  ## Roadmap
-See the [open issues](https://github.com/spryker-community/spryker-community.github.io/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/spryker-community/spryker-community.github.io/issues) for a full list of known issues 🪲 and proposed features.

  ## Contributing

 Contributions are what make our open community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+A. Content contributions
+If you simply want to update any of [our existing docs](https://spryker-community.github.io/guides/intro/):
+1. Go to [/src/content/docs](https://github.com/spryker-community/spryker-community.github.io/tree/monolingual-site/src/content/docs) and select a folder (these act as categories);
+2. Click on the .MDX file you want to edit;
+3. On the new page, click on the "Edit this file" Pencil ✏️ in the top right;
+4. Make your edits;
+5. Click the green "Commit changes" button in the top right.

+OR, if you want to create a new article:
+1. Go to [/src/content/docs](https://github.com/spryker-community/spryker-community.github.io/tree/monolingual-site/src/content/docs) and create a new folder (these act as categories);
+2. In the new folder, create a new .MDX document by clicking "Add file > Create a new file" in the top right;
+3. Name your file (ideally the same as the label you use below);
+4. Create your new article, starting the the frontmatter code below:

+    ---
+    title: Title of your new page
+    description: Description of your new page
+    sidebar:
+        label: Short name for your page
+        order: single or two digit number
+    ---

+    import {
+    Tabs,
+    TabItem,
+    } from "@astrojs/starlight/components";

+    Your article content goes here
+5. Click the green "Commit changes" button in the top right.

+B. Code contributions

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make our community website better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "bug" or "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project